What is a certified check?

 A cashier’s check is a check backed by the bank.
 The bank takes the funds from the person requesting the cashier’s check and holds it in escrow, a special account specifically used to cover the check amount.
 Then, the bank prints a check against the funds they are holding.
 Both certified checks and cashier’s checks are “official” checks and considered “guaranteed” funds.

-Benefits of Using a Certified Check
+Benefits of using a certified check

 A certified check is useful when purchasing pricey items.
 If someone is buying an expensive appliance or paying for home improvements, it’s impractical and dangerous to carry that amount of cash on you.
 It’s more practical and safer to write a check, but the payee may want more protections than what’s provided by a normal personal check.
 With a certified check, the recipient knows that the bank has verified the check, signature, and availability of funds.
 It’s a source of guaranteed funds.